theWellHopeErr/the_Well_Hoping_Bakery/README.md

 # the_Well_Hoping_Bakery
-A bakery web app made for fun to explore Flask and Bootstrap.
+A bakery web app developed as a side-project to explore Flask and Bootstrap.